-If you’ve never experienced it, imagine Mother Nature taking all the reds, yellows, and oranges from a Crayola crayon box and going wild on the treetops... leaving a few evergreens to really make things pop.
+Each September New Brunswick’s landscape goes into fall party mode.
+A riot of colour celebrates the changing seasons and it’s pretty spectacular.
+If you’ve never seen it, imagine Mother Nature taking all the fire colours from a crayon box and going wild on the treetops, the sand dunes, the farmers’ fields... but leaving just enough evergreen to really make things pop.

 During the growing season, chlorophyll is continually being produced and synthesized, which causes the leaves to remain green.
 As summer turns to fall, night length increases, which causes chlorophyll production to slow down and eventually stop altogether.
 The carotenoids and anthocyanins that are present in the leaf are then unmasked... and voilà!
 There’s your colour.

 Appalachian Mountain Region

 Saint John River Valley

 The brightest colours will emerge on the upper portion of the Saint John River valley not long after the Appalachian region.
 Peak colours typically occur around the first weekend of October.
 The southern river valley - closer to the Bay of Fundy - is going to peak a bit later, around a week or so.
-Get fall road trip tips for the River Valley Scenic Drive

 Miramichi River Region

-Similar to the upper Saint John River valley, colours begin to emerge in mid-September, with the brightest colours typically hitting early October.
-Note that the closer you get to the coast, the later the colours will peak.
-Get fall road trip tips for the Miramichi River Route
+Similar to the upper Saint John River valley, colours begin to emerge in mid-September, with the brightest colours typically hitting around the first week of October.

 Bay of Fundy